DataDog/documentation/content/en/getting_started/continuous_testing/_index.md

 {{< img src="continuous_testing/parallelization_estimate.png" alt="parallelization_estimate" style="width:100%;" >}}

-For instance, if you have 24 tests per CI batch, each taking 2 minutes to complete, and your target is for all tests to be completed within 4 minutes, you’d need to run 12 tests in parallel.
+For instance, if you have 24 tests per CI batch, each taking 2 minutes to complete, and your target is for all tests to be completed within 4 minutes, you'd need to run 12 tests in parallel.

 $$\text"estimated parallelization" = {\text"24 tests per CI batch"* \text"2 minute duration"} / \text"4 minute expected duration in your CI pipeline"$$

-Once you’re done estimating your parallelization, input the number of test runs you want to execute at the same time in the Parallelization modal.
+Once you're done estimating your parallelization, input the number of test runs you want to execute at the same time in the Parallelization modal.
 Then click **Save Selection**.

 See the [Parallelization documentation][18] for details.